natevw/pi-spi/README.md

 Note that if there was an error opening the device, the `transfer`/`read`/`write` calls will fail each time called.
 I may [revise the initialize method](https://github.com/natevw/pi-spi/issues/2#issuecomment-27588982) so to allow you to handle the error better.

-## Compatibility Note

-This library is subject to change as it is intended for compatibility with `$somethingElse`.

-`TBD: more details when public`

 ## License

 Copyright © 2013, Nathan Vander Wilt.